All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Jerkass: He's a Mad Scientist who especially loves weapons of mass murder, he caused the incident that made Punk Hazard into a wasteland, he kidnapped and performed experiments on children, he drugged those same children to prevent them from wanting to escape, he acts like a nice guy to his underlings only to perform more experiments on them later.
 What a pleasant guy.
 He even had all this planned right from the start when he was working under Vegapunk.
 When he was told that he was kicked off the staff for his actions, his response WAS to blow up the island.

-- Karma Houdini: Subverted.
+- Karma Houdini: Subverted and played straight.
 Initially, despite the major ass-kicking he got from Luffy, Admiral Issho's men pointed out that he's Doflamingo's subordinate, pardoning him for all of his crimes.
-However, after Doflamingo was ousted and defeated by the Straw Hats and then arrested by the Marines, Caesar immunity went down the crapper, with him becoming a Butt-Monkey ever since he was captured by the Straw Hats.
-In the Whole Cake Island arc in particular, he gets imprisoned by Big Mom of all people, and forced to create the gigantification drug he kept promising her within two weeks, lest he gets turned into candy and eaten by her eldest son, Perospero.
-He at least escaped that predicament - into being rallied by Bege into helping him in his Big Mom assassination plan.
+However, after Doflamingo was ousted and defeated by the Straw Hats and then arrested by the Marines, Caesar's immunity went down the crapper, with him becoming a Butt-Monkey ever since he was captured by the Straw Hats.
+In the Whole Cake Island arc, in particular, he gets imprisoned by Big Mom of all people and forced to create the gigantification drug he kept promising her within two weeks, lest he gets turned into candy and eaten by her eldest son, Perospero.
+He at least escaped that predicament — into being rallied by Bege into helping him in his Big Mom assassination plan.
+After he fulfills his end of the deal, Bege returns Caesar his heart and he parts ways with his captors without any further hassle.

 - Kick the Dog: Does this so often it's hard to even list how many separate times he's done this.
 The most prominent example of this is how he kidnapped a bunch of children from their families and deceived them into becoming his test subjects under the pretense they were sick, kept them doped up on drugs disguised as candy, and significantly shortened their lifespan trying to perfect the giantification formula he promised Big Mom.